corigne/dot-neovim/README.md

 # dogma.nvim
 ### (In)contravertibly the best neovim config. /s

+Note: I am working on updating the keybindings and plugin list to cut down on unnecessary bulk in the config and better align with my current workflow.
+These changes shift toward telescope.
+Until these changes are finalized please refer to the keybinding lua file.

 Nvim configs ported from my old vimscript configs to lua, with some additions inspired from lunarvim and nvchad.